YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 Specifies that ROLLBACK can run without requiring exclusive access to the database and the replication instance file.

 Any utility/command attempted while MUPIP JOURNAL -ONLINE -ROLLBACK operates waits for ROLLBACK to complete; the $gtm_db_startup_max_wait environment variable configures the wait period.
-For more information on $gtm_db_startup_max_wait, refer to “Environment Variables”.
+For more information on $gtm_db_startup_max_wait, refer to `“Environment Variables” <https://docs.yottadb.com/AdminOpsGuide/basicops.html#environment-variables>`_.

 .. note::
-   Because MUPIP ROLLBACK -ONLINE can take a database backwards in state space, please make sure that you understand what it is that you intend it to do when you invoke it.
-YottaDB/FIS developed it as a step towards a much larger project and anticipates that it will not be broadly useful in its current form.
+   Because MUPIP ROLLBACK -ONLINE can take a database backwards in state space, please make sure that you understand what you intend it to do when you invoke it.
+YottaDB developed it as a step towards a much larger project and anticipates that it will not be broadly useful in its current form.

 By default, MUPIP JOURNAL -ROLLBACK -BACKWARD is -NOONLINE.

-YottaDB/GT.M increments ISV $ZONLNRLBK every time a process detects a concurrent MUPIP JOURNAL -ONLINE -ROLLBACK.
+YottaDB increments ISV $ZONLNRLBK every time a process detects a concurrent MUPIP JOURNAL -ONLINE -ROLLBACK.

 The logical state of the database after the completion of MUPIP JOURNAL -ONLINE -ROLLBACK matches the logical state of the database at the start of MUPIP JOURNAL -ONLINE -ROLLBACK, that is, the ROLLBACK only removes any incompletely committed TP transactions or non-TP mini-transactions; any concurrent transaction (TP or Non-TP) incurs a restart.